Ziad-Assem/Terraform-Ansible-AWS-Wordpress-Project/README.md

   - Establishes VPC peering between **us-east-1** and **us-east-2** with appropriate route table updates.

 - **`route_53_LB.tf`**
-  - Configures Route 53 with a hosted zone for `zozz.xyz` and weighted A records for load balancers.
+  - Configures Route 53 with a hosted zone for `yourdomainsite.xyz` and weighted A records for load balancers.

 - **`outputs.tf`**
   - Outputs critical information like public/private IPs and security group IDs.